3 The Operational Review (see Apple Case Study

 Finance (money)

-managed separately in isolation, as a single function, put under the
+managed separately in isolation, as a single process, put under the

 responsability of a single officer, the Operations Manager (COO).